 27 Sep Ultimate Guide to Malawi Africa – Part 2/3

 The most spontaneous and outstanding trip in Africa I have ever done was my trip in Malawi.
 3 friends (Mike from The Netherlands as well as Andi and Andi from Germany) joined me for that unique adventure.
-Here you can read about the 1st part of our trip.
+Here you can read about the 1st part and the 3rd part of our trip.
 This post is going to outline the 2nd part of our tour throughout the “Warm Heart of Africa”.

 Follow my ultimate 3 weeks road trip of traveling Malawi and get to know the culture, tradition and the people.
 Don´t forget to watch my second Vlog, which you can find at the bottom of this post: